Dan joined the Port in 2017 as the Chief Operating Officer and was named CEO by a vote of the Commissioners in 2020.

-Jennifer E. Brown, Chief Administrative Officer
+Jennifer E. Brown, Chief Administrative and Financial Officer

 Jennifer earned her bachelor's in Engineering from the University of New Hampshire and a certificate in Management Information Systems from Washington State University.